eugene-manuilov/react-gettext/README.md

 ## Poedit

 If you use Poedit app to translate your messages, then you can use `gettext;ngettext:1,2;xgettext:1,2c` as keywords list to properly parse and extract strings from your javascript files.

+## Contribute

+What to help or have a suggestion?
+Open a [new ticket](https://github.com/eugene-manuilov/react-gettext/issues/new) and we can discuss it or submit pull request.
+Please, make sure you run `npm run test` before submitting a pull request.

 ## License